nickzoic/nick.zoic.org/art/fupy-micropython-for-fpgas/index.md

 Summary of steps from Ewen's instructions for Artix 7:

+* Install Xilinx toolchain to /opt/Xilinx
 * set up environment (I use [direnv](https://direnv.net/):

 ```
 CPU=lm32
 PLATFORM=arty
 TARGET=base
 FIRMWARE=micropython
 ```

 * git clone https://github.com/timvideos/litex-buildenv.git
 * cd litex-buildenv
 * scripts/download-env.sh
+* sudo scripts/download-env-root.sh
 * source scripts/enter-env.sh
 * make gateware
 * scripts/build-micropython.sh
 * make gateware-load
 * make firmware-load

+The Xilinx tools are almost 6GB and the `scripts/download-env.sh` step downloads another couple of GB.
 The `make gateware` step is pretty CPU intensive as it tries to work out how to fit all the stuff you asked for onto the FPGA.
+This may not be the best project to try out on the aeroplane.

 On Ubuntu 18.04, the `scripts/build-micropython.sh` step (or even just running `lm32-elf-newlib-gcc`) crashes out with a message: